scottsen/SIL/docs/canonical/README.md

 **The foundational documents of the Semantic Infrastructure Lab**

+> **Navigation:** This is the index of canonical documents.
+> - [Start Here](START_HERE.md) — New to SIL?
+Begin there

 These are the authoritative, definitive documents that define SIL's mission, principles, technical architecture, and governance.
-If you're new to SIL, start here.

 ---